TYPE 742 WOOL PATTERN CARDIGAN

 - Hand framed

-- Knit from natural jute or rope-dyed ring-spun indigo cotton yarn
+- Knit from rope-dyed ring-spun indigo cotton yarn